jelitter/jauc/docs/README.md

-# jauc
+# 📘 JAUC Documentation

-This branch serves as a documentation repository for the project JAUC
+This branch serves as a documentation repository for the JAUC project.